Cardinal Community Day

 Objectives

-• Learn and collaborate with other employees across various sectors of the college.
+• Learn and collaborate with colleagues across various areas of the college.

-• Build a supportive place to work and understand institutional college processes and initiatives that impact our work with students.
+• Build a supportive workplace by deepening our understanding of institutional processes and initiatives that impact our work with students.

 Schedule At A Glance